Charlie Waller Book Club

 Who is the Book Club for?

-The Book Club is for staff working with children and young people who are keen to discover new resources or build on their knowledge and skills about emotional wellbeing and mental health.
+The Book Club is for staff working with children and young people or parents who are keen to discover new resources or build on their knowledge and skills about emotional wellbeing and mental health.
+The free books are only available for those working in not-for-profit organisations or for parents and carers for personal use.

 What can I expect?